-The CY 4023 clinical trial and preclinical research related to tirasemtiv in myasthenia gravis were funded by a grant from the National Institute of Neurological Disorders and Stroke ("NINDS").
-In 2010, the NINDS awarded us a grant of \$2.8 million under the American Recovery and Reinvestment Act of 2009, which was intended to support three years of research and development of tirasemtiv for the potential treatment of myasthenia gravis.
-In September 2012, the NINDS awarded to us an additional \$0.5 million for this program under a separate grant.
-We recognized revenue under this grant in the first quarter of 2013 and 2012 of \$0.1 million and \$0.3 million, respectively, which we recorded as research and development, grant and other revenues.
+In 2010, the National Institute of Neurological Disorders and Stroke ("NINDS") awarded us a grant of \$2.8 million under the American Recovery and Reinvestment Act of 2009, which was intended to support three years of research and development of tirasemtiv for the potential treatment of myasthenia gravis.
+In September 2012, the NINDS awarded us an additional \$0.5 million for this program under a separate grant.
+We recognized revenue under this grant in the first nine months of 2013 and 2012 of \$0.1 and \$0.9 million, respectively, which we recorded as research and development grant and other revenues.
+The project period for both of these grants ended June 30, 2013, and no additional funds are available to us under these grants.

-CK-2127107.
+CK-2127107

+Phase I Clinical Trials.
 In April 2013, we announced the initiation of a first-time-in-humans Phase I clinical trial of CK-2127107 in healthy male volunteers, known as CY 5011.
 CY 5011 is a double-blind, randomized, placebo-controlled study designed to assess the safety, tolerability, and pharmacokinetics of single ascending oral doses of CK-2127107 administered in a three-period crossover design.
+During the third quarter of 2013, we completed enrollment in this clinical trial.